 Federal Pell Grant

 Federal Pell Grant Program is aid awarded to students based upon financial need.
 Part-time and full-time students are eligible.
-The Pell Grant can be up to $5775 per award year.
+The Pell Grant can be up to $6,095 per award year.
 The Federal Pell Grant does not require a minimum grade point average or other academic requirements.
-When you receive a Pell Grant, your school will pay you directly or credit your student account.
+When you receive a Pell Grant, your school will credit your student account.
 The Pell Grant Program is a grant that does not have to be paid back!

 William D. Ford Federal Direct Loan Program

 This program includes Subsidized and Unsubsidized Stafford Loan and Federal Parent PLUS Loans for Dependent Undergraduate Students

 We also encourage and provide resources for our students to apply for additional scholarships and grants through outside organizations such as the New Hampshire Charitable Foundation as well as College Grants.Org.

 Business Hours: Monday – Friday 9:00 am – 5:00 pm